narayanbs/Notes/X02-Coding/Git.md

 Configuration
 ---------------
+When git looks for configuration settings, it checks in the following order
+* local -- settings for the current repository
+* global -- settings for all the repositories of the current user
+* system -- settings for the entire system and all the users

 ### configuration files:
 system ---- /etc/gitconfig 				-- Entire system
 global ---- ~/.gitconfig or ~/.config/git/config	-- All repositories of the user